CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 a_2 &= \text{ Semi-major Axis of the Inner Planet}
 \end{align}
 ```
-Notice that, if we divide the angle length $ASB$ with the time it takes the inner planet to cross it, we will get the time spent in retrograde.
+Let's call the amount of angle the inner planet moves in retrograde $A$.
+Then, the amount of time it takes the planet to traverse $A$ is the time spent in retrograde.
 The mean motion of the inner planet is given by:
 ```math
 n_2 = \frac{360\degree}{T_2}
 ```